bcamley/cell_cell_collisions_zadeh_camley/README.md

 The last two observables are time series collected only after the cell has equilibrated and before it has collided -- this constitutes the pre-collision history.

+Note that the table is sorted by `cell_id`, and as such, the linear temporal ordering is NOT preserved.
+Thus, you should not interpret the values of a column from row to row as being from a previous time step to its consecutive next one.

 ## Processing collision outcomes
 At the end of the day, we want relative center-of-mass speeds and contact angles averaged over the pre-collision times, defined as $\delta v=v_R - v_L$ and $\delta \theta = \theta_R - \theta_L$, respectively. `driver/process_data.py` reads all of our simulation results, computes these values for us alongside the winning probability, and stores the processed results in `processed/*.csv`.
 In particular, the columns present are: